Muhammad Amin Khan Turani: Early life

 Muhammad Amin Khan originated from Samarqand, in the kingdom of Bukhara.
-His father was Mir Bahauddin, second son of Alam Shaikh, a scholar and descendant of renowned saint Shihabuddin Suhrawardi.
+His father was Mir Bahauddin, the second son of Alam Shaikh, a scholar and descendant of renowned saint Shihabuddin Suhrawardi.
 Mir Bahauddin served the Khan of Bukhara, and was executed by him around 1686-1687 out of suspicion.
 Muhammad Amin Khan fled the region and in 1687, arrived in India.

 Career

 Upon arrival in India, Muhammad Amin Khan was received by Mughal emperor Aurangzeb in the Deccan.
 He was made a Mughal noble through the grant of a mansab, and distinguished himself in several military campaigns, initially serving under his cousin Ghaziuddin Khan.
 During Aurangzeb's reign, Muhammad Amin Khan belonged to one of the court's two leading factions of nobles.
 This faction was led by his prominent relatives, namely cousin Ghaziuddin Khan and nephew Chin Qilich Khan.
-In 1698, Muhammad Amin was appointed sadr-us-sudr of the empire (head of religious endowments) by Aurangzeb.
+In 1698, Muhammad Amin was appointed sadr-us-sudur of the empire (head of religious endowments) by Aurangzeb.
 Shortly before Aurangzeb's death, Muhammad Amin was awarded the title of 'Chin Muhammad Khan'.

 Following Aurangzeb's death, Muhammad Amin collaborated with Chin Qilich Khan to remain neutral in the ensuing war of succession between the princes.
 However, disagreeing with Chin Qilich Khan's policy of withdrawal from the court, he maintained a political presence in future years.
 During the reign of emperor Bahadur Shah, he was one of several nobles dispatched to combat the uprising of the Sikhs led by Banda Singh Bahadur, but failed to succeed; he would then abandon the task of capturing Banda upon Bahadur Shah's death.
 He later sought the support of the Sayyid brothers to grab power with the ascent of emperor Farrukhsiyar - however, starting in the year 1716, he conspired against them, contributing to their deposition and the coronation of new emperor Muhammad Shah.
 Under Muhammad Shah, Muhammad Amin Khan was awarded the coveted post of wazir (prime minister), to the dismay of Chin Qilich Khan who had wanted it for himself.
 However, Muhammad Amin Khan enjoyed only a short tenure of four months before a premature death, following which Chin Qilich Khan received the post of wazir.
 The 1821 travelogue Sair-ul-Manazil mentions Muhammad Amin Khan's tomb being located behind the Ghaziuddin Khan Madrasa in Delhi.